• Mish M*A*S*H

 Syndication refers to a method of distribution in which individual outlets are supplied with content by a central provider.
 Comic strips, for example, are syndicated to newspapers.
 In the television industry, shows can be placed in “first-run syndication” (where individual television stations are the first to air new programs) or “off-network syndication” (when a program originally broadcast on a network is later sold to individual stations).
 In the past, networks would also syndicate repeats of their own programming in daytime and late-night time slots.

-The CBS Late Movie (1977 – 1979)
+The CBS Late Movie (1977-1979)

 From 1977 to 1979, M*A*S*H was shown once a week as part of CBS’s rotating umbrella series, The CBS Late Movie, first on Fridays and then Thursdays.
-Beginning Friday, September 16th, 1977 it was shown from 11:30PM-12AM, followed first by repeats of Kojak (until December) and then a movie (until March of 1978).
+Beginning Friday, September 16th, 1977 it was shown from 11:30PM-12AM, followed first by repeats of Kojak (until December) and then a movie (until March 1978).

 September 9th, 1978 TV Guide Ad